 maps [place] will search Google Maps for a place.
 The best part is that everything is configurable, so you can customize Alfred based on how you use it.

-Despite what it seems, macOS actually creates a lot of clutter on your harddrive that takes up a lot of storage, just from daily use.
-Its difficult to identify and remove this clutter.
-However, CleanMyMac is an amazing mac utility that will help keep your mac healthy and in ordeer.
+Despite what it seems, macOS actually creates a lot of clutter on your hard drive that takes up a lot of storage, just from daily use.
+It’s difficult to identify and remove this clutter.
+However, CleanMyMac is an amazing mac utility that will help keep your mac healthy and in order.
+The first time I ran it, I saved 40 gigs of space!

-The main feature of this app is its Smart Cleanup feature, which intelligently goes through each and every corner of the computer to clean out huge amounts of storage.
-I remember the first time I ran this, I cleaned 30GB on the first run.
-It has some other cool features, such as Spotlight re-indexing when it seems off, and an app uninstaller.
+Another main feature of this app is its maintenance, which offers other cool features, such as Spotlight re-indexing when it seems off, and an app uninstaller.

 Google Backup and Sync